algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 In the last 100 years, world population grew by the factor of five.
 In the last 50 year, global wealth has increased by the factor of 60.
 So the last 50 years life expectancy has grown by 20 years, and so on and so on.

-Yeah, I'm running around and asking what's growing in Grand Past garden and I'm tempted to listen to the returning voices as a song of the supernatural
+I'm running around and asking "what's growing in Grandpa's garden?" and I'm tempted to listen to the returning voices as a song of the supernatural

 as they are:
 The tree, the butterfly, the flower and the bird.